Introduction to ERP Systems in Supporting Inventory Audits

 #5.
 Efficient Cycle Counting

-Instead of relying solely on annual physical inventory counts, businesses can use the cycle-counting capabilities of ERP systems for inventory audits.
+Instead of relying solely on annual physical inventory counts, businesses can use ERP systems’ cycle-counting capabilities for inventory audits.
 Cycle counting involves regular, partial inventory checks, dividing stock into smaller, manageable segments.

 With ERP support, cycle counting becomes less disruptive and more precise, allowing businesses to maintain accurate inventory records throughout the year.
 This reduces the burden of annual audits and ensures ongoing inventory accuracy.